AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 Your customizations are now safely stored in the Git repository.

-### 7. Deploy the frontend pipeline {#deploy-pipeline}
+### 7. Run the frontend pipeline {#deploy-pipeline}

-Deploy your customized theme using the front-end pipeline.
+1. Create the front-end pipeline to deploy the customized theme.
 Learn [how to set up a frontline pipeline to deploy customized theme](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html#setup-pipeline).
+1. Run the frontend pipeline to deploy customized theme folder.

 >[!NOTE]
 >